High-Dimensional Granger Causality for Climatic Attribution: Empirical Granger Causality Analysis

 \subsection{Disaggregated Greenhouse Gases Analysis}

-In the previous setting we considered an aggregated measure of Greenhouse gas ($G$) which is meant to represent the combined forcings of all the different anthropogenic emissions.
-Greenhouse gases (GHGs) increase global Earth warming by absorbing energy and slowing the rate at which the energy escapes to space acting like a barrier-layer around the globe.
-Therefore, they are divided by their ability to absorb energy (\emph{radiative efficiency}, $Wm^{-2}$ per ppb) and how long they stay in the atmosphere (\emph{lifetime} in years).
-The three main GHGs for global warming potential are carbon dioxide (CO$_2$), methane (CH$_4$), nitrous oxide (N$_2$O).
-Many others are categorized into: Hydrofluorocarbons, Chlorofluorocarbons, Bromocarbons, Hydrobromocarbons and Halons, Hydrochlorofluorocarbons.
-We use the historical reconstruction of CO$_2$, CH$_4$ and N$_2$O computed in \citet{meinshausen2017historical}\footnote{Data available at \url{https://www.climatecollege.unimelb.edu.au/cmip6}} to better disentangle the single effects of the main GHGs on temperature.
-As the data are given in concentration as parts-per-billion (ppb), we transform them into radiative forcings by using the transformations from \citet{Hansen1998Climate} as grouped in Table \ref{tab_forcings}.
+In the previous setting we considered an aggregated measure of greenhouse gases ($G$) which is meant to represent the combined forcings of all the different anthropogenic emissions.
+Now instead, we consider the three main GHGs in terms of global warming potential: carbon dioxide ($CO_2$), methane ($CH_4$), nitrous oxide ($N_2O$).
+We use historical reconstructions as computed in \citet{meinshausen2017historical}\footnote{Data available at \url{https://www.climatecollege.unimelb.edu.au/cmip6}} to disentangle the single effects of the main GHGs on temperature.
+As the data are given in concentration as parts-per-billion (ppb), we transform them into radiative forcings by using the transformations from \citet{Hansen1998Climate} as shown in Table \ref{tab_forcings}.

-We integrate the three time series in place of \textbf{G} in the previous model set up, obtaining a total of $10$ series spanning the timeframe from $1871$ to $2014$.
-Figure \ref{ghg_series} displays the time series of the three main GHGs.
+We integrate the three time series in place of G in the previous model set up, obtaining a total of $10$ series spanning the timeframe from $1871$ to $2014$.
+Figure \ref{ghg_series} displays the time series of the three main GHGs which are all upward trending, with $CO_2$ showing the most pronounced trend.

-From Figure \ref{fig_disaggr1} we observe a total of 25 edges and that among the greenhouse gases considered, only $CH_4$ displays a direct connection with $T$.
+Figures \ref{fig_disaggr1}-\ref{Y to T disagr} display the results.
+From Figure \ref{fig_disaggr1} we observe a total of 25 edges and that among the greenhouse gases considered, only $CH_4$ displays a direct connection to $T$.